decentraland/documentation-creators/docs/development-guide/2018-02-12-move-entities.md

 The example above is just like the linear lerp example we've shown before, but the `fraction` field mapped to a non-linear value on every tick.
 This non-linear value is used to calculate the `lerp` function, resulting in a movement that follows an exponential curve.

+You can also map a transition in rotation or in scale in the same way as shown above, by mapping a linear transition to a curve.

  <img src="/images/media/gifs/lerp-speed-up.gif" alt="Move entity" width="300"/>

 ## Follow a path